Y-Taras/JavaScript_Study/Coderbyte/README.md

     * Think about problem during break.

   * If still cannot figure out, look for hints from other users who have completed the problem.
     * NO COPY AND PASTING!
 Seriously, what's the point?
-You're really to learn right?
     * Read, analyze, and learn something new so you understand how they solved it.
     * Next time you can use this new knowledge for another problem! :)